 - R - Respond to the problem

-- D - Document (or Delegate Documentation) the concern and specific steps taken to address the concern in VERITAS or with the office of Patient Relations.
+(*Document or Delegate if additional action is needed the concern and specific steps taken to address the concern in VERITAS or with the office of Patient Relations.
 Thank for sharing concerns.

 See HEARD poster for details.